getify/You-Dont-Know-JS/scope & closures/ch1.md

 ### The Cast

-Let's meet the cast of characters that interact in the conversations we'll listen in on shortly:
+Let's meet the cast of characters that interact to handle code like `var a = 2;`, so we understand their conversations that we'll listen in on shortly:

-1. *Engine*: handles start-to-finish compilation and execution of our JavaScript program.
+1. *Engine*: responsible for start-to-finish compilation and execution of our JavaScript program.

-2. *Compiler*: one *Engine*'s friends; handles all the dirty work of parsing and code-generation (see previous section).
+2. *Compiler*: one of *Engine*'s friends; handles all the dirty work of parsing and code-generation (see previous section).

 3. *Scope*: another friend of *Engine*; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.